vandersonmota/fcreplay/README.md

 ```

 ## Google cloud
-Once you have setup the base image, you need to make a image called: fcreplay-image:
+Once you have setup the base image, you need to make a image called: fcrecord:
 ```commandline
 gcloud compute images create fcreplay-image \
   --source-disk fcrecorder\